catid/longhair/README.md

 This software was written entirely by myself ( Christopher A. Taylor <mrcatid@gmail.com> ).
 If you find it useful and would like to buy me a coffee, consider [tipping](https://www.gittip.com/catid/).

-## TODO

-Allow for input that is not a multiple of 8 bytes.

-Add wrapper around the CRS code to collect data buffers and process when ready.